portnox-community/PortnoxMCP/README.md

 ## ⚡ Quick Start
 See [`Checklist.md`](Checklist.md) and [`FOUNDATION.md`](FOUNDATION.md) for setup and requirements.

+## 🧰 Tools

+The following MCP tools are currently implemented and available:

+- **GetPortnoxDevices**
+	- Retrieves devices from the Portnox API.
+	- Supports filtering by device ID, device name, and advanced query/search parameters.
+	- Handles pagination and progress notifications.

+- **GetPortnoxSite**
+	- Retrieves site information from the Portnox API.
+	- Supports filtering by site name or ID.

+- **GetPortnoxMACAccounts**
+	- Retrieves MAC-based accounts from the Portnox API.
+	- Supports filtering by account name.

+> For full details on tool parameters and usage, see [`docs/usage_examples.md`](docs/usage_examples.md) and the API documentation.

 ## 📚 Documentation
 - [`FOUNDATION.md`](FOUNDATION.md) — Project foundation, architecture, and rationale